Dance Units 1 and 2

 The main thing you can do now is to watch and immerse yourself in a wide variety of dance.
 The more you think about why a particular piece of choreography works, and the elements which contribute to creating great choreography, the more you will be prepared.

-You’ll find lots of useful information about the course by visiting the VCAA website to research the study design.
+You’ll find lots of useful information about the course by visiting the VCAA website to research the study design: The VCAA Dance webpage

 Take extra dance classes or summer workshops if you can with different dance teachers to experience new ways of moving.

-Research music you could dance to.
-Consider music from movie soundtracks as they can often include very atmospheric sounds which could work well with choreography.
+Research music you could use to dance to.
+Consider music from movie soundtracks as they can often include very atmospheric sounds that could work well with choreography.